 First, if you’re going to fry, fry for a crowd.
 Making latkes is a festive event, and the more people around, the less you’ll notice what a giant mess all that spattering oil has made of your kitchen.

 Once you start in with the latkes, you won’t have the focus or energy for anything else.
-Since most people’s appetite for potato pancakes is limitless, especially if they’re only made once a year, you should put together some satisfying one-pot thing the night before, like hot beet borscht or a crock-pot brisket, with challah or rye bread on the side.
+Since most people’s appetite for potato pancakes is limitless, especially if they’re only made once a year, you should put together some satisfying one-pot thing the night before, like hot beet borscht or a slow-cooked brisket, with challah or rye bread on the side.
 This also gives you something to throw at your guests as they start circling the stove and eyeing your spatula like starving hyenas, drawn by the irresistible diner whiff of sizzling potatoes, onion, and grease.

 Second, grate by hand.
 Like writing thank you notes or taking off your mascara before bed, this process looms much larger in the imagination than in actual minutes spent.
 Use the coarse holes on a big box grater, and you’ll get perfect texture and minimal clean-up.
 No need to peel the potatoes, especially if you’re using organic spuds.